awsdocs/aws-systems-manager-user-guide/doc_source/automation-awsdocs-win.md

 This step uses the AWS\-InstallPowerShellModule public document to download an AWS public PowerShell module\.
 Systems Manager verifies the integrity of the module by using an SHA\-256 hash\.
 Systems Manager then checks the operating system to determine whether to update EC2Config or EC2Launch\.
 EC2Config runs on Windows Server 2008 R2 through Windows Server 2012 R2\.
 EC2Launch runs on Windows Server 2016\.

 **Step 4: updateSSMAgent \(aws:runCommand action\)**
-This step updates the SSM Agent by using the AWS\-UpdateSSMAgent public document\.
+This step updates SSM Agent by using the AWS\-UpdateSSMAgent public document\.

 **Step 5: updateAWSPVDriver \(aws:runCommand action\)**
 This step updates AWS PV drivers by using the AWS\-ConfigureAWSPackage public document\.